 Loss of Electronic and Paper Information

-Previously, a similar incident may have taken the privacy teams weeks to identify, investigate, and assess, and required significant guidance from outside counsel.
+Previously, a similar incident may have taken privacy teams weeks to identify, investigate, and assess, and may have required significant guidance from outside counsel.
 The collaborative integration of office productivity tools with RadarFirst’s automated incident management products accelerated the team’s breach resolution, from discovery to notification, ensuring the appropriate stakeholders were notified, within the required timeframe, and only as required by law, safeguarding the organization’s trust, reputation, and their bottom line.

 Schedule a Demo to Streamline Your Incident Management Processes